ROOFING MATERIALS

 PLACERVILLE DEPOT, O-SCALE, SHAKE SHINGLES

 Each package of shingle material includes starter strip for the first course and pre-scribed roof peak cap for the finishing touch.
 The above photo shows our O-scale Placerville Depot with the shake shingles applied.
 The photo, below, illustrates our O-scale diamond pattern shingles.
-Instructions are included with the shake and diamond-pattern shingles that describe how to achieve a similar finish (shadowed, weathered, irregular).

 DUDOMainwebpage